August Plant of the Month | Chrysanthemum

 Chrysanthemums can grow up to 15” tall so will need some support.
 Staking is often required, particularly when the more autumnal weather rolls in.
 Add some extra protection by ensuring your plants are in a sheltered area.

-Complementary Planting Ideas
+Chrysanthemum Planting Ideas

 A simple way to plant Chrysanthemums is to utilise their variation and versatility.
 Plant different coloured varieties close to each other for a real spectrum of colour.